reibeatall/HungryAmmals/README.md

 Alpha

-Random placement/selection of pieces
+Random placement/selection of pieces + Done

-	 Goal is always one piece
+	 Goal is always one piece + Done

 Progression

-	 After match is completed, new level spawns
+	 After match is completed, new level spawns + Done (sorta?
+It resets so I guess this is done)

 Beta

 Art!

 	 Make it purdy

+	Get a shape to appear, instead of the block black out the shape when it is a goal
 Menu

 Ui